Robert Virves

 Robert Virves (born 8 July 2000) is an Estonian rally driver.
 He won the 2022 Junior World Rally Championship.
-Virves will compete in 2023 WRC-2 with Ford Fiesta Rally2.
+He competes for Toksport WRT in the World Rally Championship.

 Career

 2022

 At the Rally Estonia, Virves set a new record with most stage wins in the Junior WRC class in a single rally event.
 He won 17 stages, one more than Sébastien Ogier at the 2008 Jordan Rally.

 After winning the Acropolis Rally Greece, he become the 2022 FIA Junior WRC Champion.